International Exhibition of Modern Decorative and Industrial Arts: The site

-The site chosen for the Exposition was the center of Paris, around the Grand Palais, the enormous glass and iron pavilion which had been built for the 1900 Paris Exposition.
+The site chosen for the exposition was the center of Paris, around the Grand Palais, the enormous glass and iron pavilion which had been built for the 1900 Universal Exposition.
 The principal architect was Charles Plumet.
 The main entrance, called the Gate of Honor, was located next to the Grand Palais.
 The main axis stretched from the Gate of Honor across the Pont Alexandre III to Les Invalides with pavilions on both banks, while gardens and fountains were placed between the pavilions.
-The Pont Alexander III, which connected the two parts of the Exposition, was turned into a modernist shopping mall by the architect Maurice Dufrêne.
-The banks of the Seine were lined with floating restaurants built for the Exposition, which became a popular attraction.
+The Pont Alexander III, which connected the two parts of the exposition, was turned into a modernist shopping mall by the architect Maurice Dufrêne.
+The banks of the Seine were lined with floating restaurants built for the exposition, which became a popular attraction.

-There were thirteen different gateways into the Exposition, which were each designed by a different architect.
+There were thirteen gateways into the exposition, which were each designed by a different architect.
 The main entrance was at the Place de la Concorde, designed by architect Pierre Patout, with a statue of a woman in the center called "Welcome" by Louis Dejean.
 The pavilions of the major French stores and decorators were located on the main axis within the entrance.
 Another section was devoted to pavilions from designers from the French provinces, particularly from Nancy and Lyon.
 Another section was devoted to foreign pavilions and manufacturers, and another to the products of French colonies which could be used in decoration, particularly rare woods and products such as ivory and mother of pearl.

-The tallest structure in the Exposition, and one of the most modernist, was the tower of the Tourism Pavilion by Robert Mallet-Stevens.
+The tallest structure in the exposition, and one of the most modernist, was the tower of the Tourism Pavilion by Robert Mallet-Stevens.
 The tower's sleek lines and lack of ornament were an announcement of the international style that would replace Art Deco.
-In 1929 Mallet-Stevens led the creation of The French Union of Modern Artists which rebelled against the luxurious decorative styles shown at the Exposition, and, along with Le Corbusier, demanded architecture without ornament, built with inexpensive and mass-produced materials.
+In 1929 Mallet-Stevens led the creation of The French Union of Modern Artists which rebelled against the luxurious decorative styles shown at the exposition, and, along with Le Corbusier, demanded architecture without ornament, built with inexpensive and mass-produced materials.